One Accident, Two Claims: When to Speak to an Injury Lawyer in BC

 Accident benefits are provided through ICBC to all insured drivers, passengers, cyclists and pedestrians, including those found to be at fault for their accident.
 If you fall into one of these categories and do not have insurance, then you may be able to obtain ICBC benefits through the driver’s insurance policy.
-At Spraggs & Co., we can discuss the details further with you based on your specific case at a free initial consultation with a car accident lawyer serving Surrey and surrounding areas.

 Part 7 benefits are statutory, provided under the Insurance (Motor Vehicle) Act.
 Your entitlements include medical care, rehabilitation, and death and funeral benefits if they are needed.
 Income replacement benefits are also available if you are unable to work due to the accident, as well as homemaker benefits if you do not earn an income and are now unable to carry on your normal pre-accident activities.
 If your injuries become permanent, ICBC may also pay the cost of attendant care, specialized aids and vocational training.